aambekar-brown/Radiomics-Feature-Extractor/README.md

 - Handles multiple label masks as well as binary masks.
 - Outputs feature data as CSV files.
 - Intuitive UI with buttons to select the type of features for extraction.
+- Important Note: Ensure that the image and mask filenames are identical, with '_mask' added to the mask file's name.
+For example, if the image file is 'Imagename.png' or 'Imagename.nii,' the corresponding mask file should be 'Imagename_mask.png' or 'Imagename_mask.nii.

 ## Usage Instructions
 1. **Download the repository**: